zefei/remonit/README.md

-# Remonit - Remote monitoring from any device
+# Remonit

+Remonit lets you run simple scripts to monitor your computer and/or servers.
+Gathered stats are shown in nice web dashboards that zoom with display size.

 Documentation is totally lacking at the moment.
 I will add them once I have time.

 ## Project structure

+Remonit uses meteor.js as backend and angularjs as frontend.
+It is then packaged in node-webkit for cross-platform distribution.

-Source files are under web/ folder.
-Inside it's a meteor.js project that requires meteor to run.
-Meteor.js is used as backend, and frontend is angularjs.
+Main source files are under web/ folder.
+Inside it's the meteor.js project.

 nw.dev/ and nw.release/ contain node-webkit frontend files.
-Node-webkit is the outmost wrapper.

 www/ contains static web site.